 Can I apply for other forms of immigration relief while I have TPS?

 Yes.
-If you are eligible for another form of immigration relief, you may want to apply while you have TPS, because TPS does not lead to permanent status.
+If you are eligible for another form of immigration relief, you may want to apply while you have TPS, because the government can end TPS at any time and it does not lead to permanent status, like a green card.

 Do I run any risks if I apply for TPS?